Thank you for your response

 Form INC 22 is filed for providing notice of the address of the company’s registered office.
-It can be filed along with Form INC-7, or within 30 days of the incorporation of the company.
+It needs to be filed within 30 days of the incorporation of the company.

 Form DIR 12 is filed for the appointment of the directors of the company.
 It must be filed within 30 days from the date of the appointment of the directors.